-Financial Management Association FMAInternational Honor Society is the only Honor Society specifically for Finance students.
+FMA - Financial Management Association (FMA) International Honor Society is the only Honor Society specifically for Finance students.
 It was founded in 1974 by the Financial Management Association International (FMA).
 FMA was established in 1970 and has become the global leader in developing and disseminating knowledge about financial decision making.
 FMA's members include academicians and Finance students for their academic achievements.
 By induction into the FMA International Honor Society, student have a means of demonstrating their academic excellence to potential employers.
 This honor helps set them apart from other students when pursuing their career.
-Membership is open to Finance-related majors who maintain a GPA of at least 3.25.

-Theta Alpha Kappa - Theta Alpha Kappa was founded in 1976 and is the only national honor society for religious studies and theology.
-Induction requires nomination by a local chapter and, to be eligible, students must have a 3.5 GPA in Religious Studies and/or Theology and a 3.0 GPA overall.
+Membership is open to Finance-related majors who maintain a GPA of at least 3.25 a 3.5 GPA in Religious Studies and/or Theology and a 3.0 GPA overall.
 Residency, class ranking, and unit requirements must also be met.
 Theta Alpha Kappa offers scholarship awards and fellowship competitions, and its primary publication, the Journal of Theta Alpha Kappa, offers an annual prize and the publication of outstanding student papers.
 Theta Alpha Kappa is a related scholarly organization of the American Academy of Religion, an affiliated program of the Society of Biblical Literature and is a member of the Association of College Honor Societies.